Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: The doubled DSSYK models in dS holography from constraints in chord space

 given that $q^{\Delta}\rightarrow0$.
 In fact, the same argument above can be applied to the two-sided Hamiltonian (\ref{eq:two-sided new}) with $m$ particles when we enforce

-which recovers (\ref{eq:factorized HLR}).\footnote{A related interpretation in terms of two-point correlation functions and the zero-particle DSSYK partition function was previously noticed in \cite{Okuyama:2023byh}.} However, we do not currently have an explicit factorization map with more than one-particle in the chord Hilbert space, which might allow to abstractly enforce the condition $\Delta_i\rightarrow\infty$, in contrast to (\ref{eq:const doubled DSSYK}).
+which recovers (\ref{eq:factorized HLR}).\footnote{A related interpretation in terms of two-point correlation functions and the zero-particle DSSYK partition function was previously noticed in \cite{Okuyama:2023byh}.} However, in contrast to (\ref{eq:const doubled DSSYK}), we do not currently have an explicit factorization map with more than one-particle in the chord Hilbert space, which might allow to abstractly enforce the condition $\Delta_i\rightarrow\infty$.
 We expect this can be realized based on \cite{Aguilar-Gutierrez:2025mxf}.
 Regardless, in the relevant case ($i=1$) $\lim_{\Delta\rightarrow\infty}\mH_1=\mH_0\otimes\mH_0$.
-Thus, the one-particle chord space can be constrained into a two copy of the DSSYK without matter.

-We stress that the reason for performing constraint quantization in the chord Hilbert space is to show that it contains different symmetry sectors, and that the different holographic proposals found in the literature can be seen as special cases where one is restricted to a given symmetry sector.\footnote{It would be interesting to test if similar type of constraints in the Hilbert space of the normal matrix model in \cite{Betzios:2025eev} may lead to different bulk descriptions in AdS$_2$ and dS$_2$ spacetimes.}
+Thus, the one-particle chord space can be constrained into a two copy of the DSSYK without matter. {{Furthermore, the two copy system has a $\mathbb{Z}_2$ symmetry that can be gauged by implementing constraints identifying symmetric states of the two-copy system, as noticed in \cite{Maldacena:2001kr}\footnote{{{In the context of the information paradox, it was discussed that by gauging the $\mathbb{Z}_2$ symmetry in a doubled CFT without wormholes connecting them, this procedure can lead to orbifold two-sided black hole spacetime with an ETW brane in the interior (in a pure global state).
+We thank the anonymous referee for pointing this out.
+It would be interesting to relate this with our earlier construction in Sec. \ref{sec:ASC from DSSYK}.}}} for CFTs instead of SYK systems.
+This shares some similarities to the constraints that we implement below in Sec. \ref{ssec:gauge_inv_algebra} from a boundary perspective.}}

 We can now develop the above construction in a path integral formulation to compare with the previous literature, particularly \cite{Narovlansky:2023lfz}, which we develop next.